-Corporate Governance Recommendations statements are available on Tallinna Vesi's website https://www.tallinnavesi.ee.
+Corporate Governance Recommendations statements are available on Tallinna Vesi's website www. tallinnavesi.ee.
 The Corporate Governance Recommendations Report is an integral part of the Annual Report of Tallinna Vesi, which is prepared at the end of each financial year.
-Annual reports are made public on the Nasdaq Tallinn Stock Exchange and are also available on the Company's website.
+Annual reports are made public on the Nasdag Tallinn Stock Exchange and are also available on the Company's website.

-Tallinna Vesi discloses the following year's financial calendar on the Nasdaq Tallinn Stock Exchange as well as on Tallinna Vesi's website prior to the end of each calendar year.
-Such information includes the release dates of quarterly as well as annual financial information and the date of Annual General Meeting (AGM) of Shareholders.
+Tallinna Vesi discloses the following year's financial calendar on the Nasdag Tallinn Stock Exchange as well as on Tallinna Vesi's website prior to the end of each calendar year.
+Such information includes the release dates of quarterly as well as annual financial information and the date of Annual General Meeting (AGM) of Shareholders including the Annual Report to be approved, the Supervisory Board's report and the Auditor's report;